 Merganser also sponsors certain Funds, which are pooled vehicles formed as an alternative method of managing investor's assets.
 Such Funds are intended to provide a means of investment for accredited investors with assets insufficient to justify separate account management, or for those desiring the additional diversification offered by the larger pool of investments.
-Merganser charges fees for its account management services for the Funds at an annual rate of (a) 0.20% of assets under management for the Merganser Short-Term Bond Fund LLC, (b) 0.20% of assets under management for the Merganser Floating Rate Bond Fund LLC, (c) 0.225% of assets under management for the Merganser Intermediate Bond Fund II LLC, (d) 0.225% of assets under management for the Merganser Core Bond Fund II LLC, and (e) 0.225% of assets under management for the Merganser Short Income Fund LLC.
+Merganser charges fees for its account management services for the Funds at an annual rate of (a) 0.20% of assets under management for the Merganser Short-Term Bond Fund LLC, (b) 0.20% of assets under management for the Merganser Floating Rate Bond Fund LLC, (c) 0.225% of assets under management for the Merganser Core Bond Fund II LLC, and (d) 0.225% of assets under management for the Merganser Short Income Fund LLC.
 Such fees are invoiced to the Funds each month and are generally paid by the Funds monthly in arrears.
 Except as may be provided in a Fund's organizational documents or IMA, management fees paid by the Funds are indirectly borne by Fund investors.
-Investors in certain of the Funds will incur certain additional fees described in the Fund organizational documents if they require nonscheduled withdrawals.
+Investors in certain of the Funds will incur certain additional fees described in the Fund organizational documents if they require non-scheduled withdrawals.